vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 hastas) in all directions from the shrine of Viśvesvara 628 ; āyatanas, fourteen named 640; belief that dying in Banaras freed one from samsāra, led the old and decrepit to crowd in K. and persons about to die were remov ed to the banks of the Ganges 626; called Jitvari by traders 621; construc tion and endowment of mathas at K. highly eulogised 639; conclusions drawn from the stories in the Epic . and Puranas that Banaras was once a centre of non-Aryan worship cri ticized 622-623; Dasāśvamedha ghāt famed for centuries 634 635; derivation and significance of the name Kaši 625; eulogies of greatness and uniqueness of K. cover thousands of verses 629; famed for the qualities of its cloth in the second century B. C. 619; first called Anandakanana and then Avimukta 624; five questions about K, asked by sages to Bhrgu in the Padmapurāna 623; for devotees of Siva there is no other remedy even in great calamities or incurable diseases than touching the water of the feet of the image of God 641; Ganesas are 56 at K. 638; ghāts in Banaras for at least a thousand years 634-637; hardly any other city in the world can claim greater anti quity, greater continuity and greater popular veneration than Banaras 618; hyperbolic descriptions of the results of bathing and dying in Kasi in the Puranas 629-630; in the times of Buddha, Banaras was a great and famous city like Rājagrha, Saketa, Srāvasti 621; individual tirthas in K. described 632-640; it is said that mere residence in K. till death not only frees a man from such sins as brahmana-murder, but also frees him from the cycle of births and deaths 566; is called Anandakanana because it gives joy to Siva 626; Jābālopa-

-nişad gives an esoteric meaning to Avimukta, Varanā and Nasi 625-626; Jain works like the Kalpasūtra say that Arhat Pārsva was born in Banaras 621; Jñanavāpi, origin and importance of 638; Kapālamocana ghāt at K, isancient 639; Kasikhanda, a part of Skandapurāna, devotes 15000 verses to Banaras and sub tirthas 623 ; known under five names from ancient times viz, Vārāṇasi, Kāśī, Avimukta, Anandakanana and Śmasāna or Mabāšmaśāna 624 ; lauded and described at great length in several Puranas 623; lingas and tirthas at K. mentioned in some puranas are numerous 639-40; Lolārka is one of the twelve shrines of the Sun in K. 633n, 634; Mani. karnikā pool is the most holy among tirthas at K. 635; mantras recited when contemplating Manikarnikā 633; Mlecchas, insects, birds, beasts, worms after death in K.find happiness 630; by identifying Asi and Varanā with Ida and other nādis mystic fla vour is imparted to those names 631; name Avimukta, derived and explain ed in two ways 626; name Smasana or Mahāsmasāna due to various causes 626-627 ; name Varanasi is derived from the two rivers Varanā (modern Barnā) and Asi, which are respec tively the northern and southern boundaries of the modern city 625; name was spelt as Benares up to recent times, but now it is spelt as Banaras 618; Naradiyapurana says that Banaras was at first the city of Madhava, but later on became a Saiva-ksetra 622n; Nārāyanabhatta says that in the case of Vißvesvara linga there is no blemish due to the touch of the untouchable 633; one should not commit the slightestlsim in K, as punishment is relatively far heavier 638; Pañcaganga-ghāt, sool? called because five rivers, Kigandauimaand
+niṣad gives an esoteric meaning to Avimukta, Varanā and Nasi 625-626; Jain works like the Kalpasūtra say that Arhat Pārsva was born in Banaras 621; Jñanavāpi, origin and importance of 638; Kapālamocana ghāt at K, isancient 639; Kasikhanda, a part of Skandapurāna, devotes 15000 verses to Banaras and sub tirthas 623 ; known under five names from ancient times viz, Vārāṇasi, Kāśī, Avimukta, Anandakanana and Śmasāna or Mabāšmaśāna 624 ; lauded and described at great length in several Puranas 623; lingas and tirthas at K. mentioned in some puranas are numerous 639-40; Lolārka is one of the twelve shrines of the Sun in K. 633n, 634; Mani. karnikā pool is the most holy among tirthas at K. 635; mantras recited when contemplating Manikarnikā 633; Mlecchas, insects, birds, beasts, worms after death in K.find happiness 630; by identifying Asi and Varanā with Ida and other nādis mystic fla vour is imparted to those names 631; name Avimukta, derived and explain ed in two ways 626; name Smasana or Mahāsmasāna due to various causes 626-627 ; name Varanasi is derived from the two rivers Varanā (modern Barnā) and Asi, which are respec tively the northern and southern boundaries of the modern city 625; name was spelt as Benares up to recent times, but now it is spelt as Banaras 618; Naradiyapurana says that Banaras was at first the city of Madhava, but later on became a Saiva-ksetra 622n; Nārāyanabhatta says that in the case of Vißvesvara linga there is no blemish due to the touch of the untouchable 633; one should not commit the slightestlsim in K, as punishment is relatively far heavier 638; Pañcaganga-ghāt, sool? called because five rivers, Kigandauimaand

 FOUNDED